sidiousvic/sidious.pizza/about.md

 </div>

-Loiter by the conbini, watch blossoms bloom and booze by the river, hunt dystopic designs by tenebrous shrines and between milk carton buildings, drink and smoke and eat sushi with the suits standing up at night...
+Loiter by the conbini, watch blossoms bloom and booze by the river, find cyberpunk designs next to tenebrous shrines and between milk carton buildings, drink and smoke and eat sushi with the suits and friends standing up at night...

 <div class="picture-grid">